SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 ## Making Use of GPU Parallelism

 That was all using the CPU.
-How do we make turn on GPU parallelism with DifferentialEquations.jl?
+How do we turn on GPU parallelism with DifferentialEquations.jl?
 Well, you don't.
 DifferentialEquations.jl "doesn't have GPU bits".
-So wait... can we not do GPU parallelism?
+So, wait... can we not do GPU parallelism?
 No, this is the glory of type-genericness, especially in broadcasted operations.
 To make things use the GPU, we simply use a CuArray from [CUDA.jl](https://cuda.juliagpu.org/stable/).
 If instead of `zeros(N,M)` we used `CuArray(zeros(N,M))`, then the array lives on the GPU.
 CuArray naturally overrides